python/pythondotorg/docs/source/install.rst

 .. note::

-   You will also need to run ``./manage.py load_dev_fixtures`` to load all fixture files.
-This will download an approximately 11 MB gzipped set of fixtures that are sanitized of sensitive user data and then loaded into your local database.
+   You will also need to run ``./manage.py create_initial_data`` to create initial data for the most used applications.

 .. _Ansible: http://docs.ansible.com/ansible/intro_installation.html